microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/businessflowtemplate.md

 In the Microsoft Entra [access reviews](accessreviews-root.md) feature, the **businesFlowTemplate** represents a Microsoft Entra business flow template.
 The identifier of a template, such as to review guest members of a group, is supplied by the caller when creating an access review.

-The business flow template objects are automatically generated when an authorized administrator onboards the tenant to use the access reviews feature.
-The business flow templates include access reviews of assignments to an application, memberships of a group, memberships of a Microsoft Entra role, guest user memberships of a group, and guest user assignments to an application.
-No additional business flow templates can be created.
+The business flow template objects are predefined and automatically generated when an authorized administrator onboards the tenant to use the access reviews feature.
+They include the following access reviews workflows and scopes:
+- Assignments to an application
+- Memberships of a group
+- Memberships of a Microsoft Entra role
+- Memberships of guests to a group
+- Assignments of guests to an application.

 ## Methods